-You’re consistently promoting key messages, your marketing strategy will be on point, measurable and will build trust.
+Where you’re consistently promoting key messages, your marketing strategy will be on point, measurable and will build trust.

-You’ll stack the odds in your favour and avoid competing with competitors on a playing field that’s not tipped in your direction.
+Doing this you’ll stack the odds in your favour and avoid competing with competitors on a playing field that’s not tipped in your direction.

 You’ll never invest in building sales positions that lead to a dead end.